openmpf/openmpf.github.io/docs/docs/CPP-Batch-Component-API.md

 As an alternative to extending [`MPFDetectionComponent`](#detection-component-interface) directly, developers may extend one of several convenience adapter classes provided by OpenMPF.

-These adapters provide default implementations of several methods in [`MPFDetectionComponent`](#detection-component-interface) and ensure that the component's logic properly extends from the Component API.
+These adapters provide default implementations of several functions in [`MPFDetectionComponent`](#detection-component-interface) and ensure that the component's logic properly extends from the Component API.
 This enables developers to concentrate on implementation of the detection algorithm.

 The following adapters are provided: